-If a lease is procured under this Section F, the file must include documentation of the special and unique nature of the need and space; the efforts of the SPA to obtain a fair rental rate for the space; that there is no State owned space that will meet the need; and the approval of this special and unique nature of the space and proposed procurement method by the Commissioner of General Services, the Head of the Higher Education Institution or the Chief Financial Officer for the University of Tennessee , as applicable.
+If bridge lease space is procured under this Section F.2, the file must include documentation of the current lease; the use by the current department in the space and the special and unique requirements of the space; the efforts of the SPA to obtain a fair rental rate for the bridge lease space; that there is no available State-owned space that will meet the needs; the approval of the bridge lease space, special and unique requirements of the space, and procurement method by the Head of the SPA; and any additional information or documentation requested by the Commission.

-- 2. The Commission may determine that other space needs have special and unique requirements on a case by case basis upon receipt of a written justification signed by the head of the Entity for whom the space is sought and the Head of the SPA conducting the procurement prior to the commencement of any discussions regarding a lease of space with the potential lessor.
-Said written justification will include documentation of the special and unique nature of the need and space; the efforts of the SPA to obtain a fair rental rate for the space; and any other matters requested by the Commission. - G. Leases with Terms of One (1) Year or Less.
+- G. Leases with Terms of One (1) Year or Less.
 Leases requiring Commission approval that were not advertised because the term of the lease will be for one (1) year or less, will be approved by the Commission upon receipt of a written justification from the head of the Entity and the Head of the SPA that such a short term lease is in the best interest of the State because: - 1.
 The Entity only has need for space for one (1) year or less at which time the Entity's needs will either terminate or be fulfilled through State-owned space; or - 2.
 An unforeseen situation has arisen making it impractical to advertise.